Clio (software company): History

 Clio was established in 2007 by Jack Newton and Rian Gauvreau.
 Clio launched the first cloud-based practice management software developed for law firms.

-In 2012, Clio's Series B raised $6 Million.
+In 2012, Clio's Series B raised $6 million.
 The company made the first version of its Application Programming Interface available in 2012.

 In September 2013, Clio released a mobile application that provides access to the company's software from iOS devices.
 The release occurred at the company's first annual Cloud Conference.

-In 2014, Clio received $20 Million in Series C funding from Bessemer Venture Partners, with participation from its initial investor, German-based venture capital firm Acton Capital Partners.
+In 2014, Clio received $20 million in Series C funding from Bessemer Venture Partners, with participation from its initial investor, German-based venture capital firm Acton Capital Partners.
 Clio also announced the Android version of their mobile application and a major product update.

 On October 5, 2018, Clio announced that it had acquired client intake software provider Lexicata and that the Lexicata product would be converted into a new product called Clio Grow.
 By this time, Clio also supported 120 integrations with other legal software applications.

-One year later, in September 2019, Clio raised a $250M (USD) Series D from TCV, JMI Equity.
+One year later, in September 2019, Clio raised a $250 million Series D from TCV, JMI Equity.

-On April 27, 2021, after several acquisitions in the legal technology space, Clio was valued at $1.6B with the announcement of a $110M Series E funding round.
+On April 27, 2021, after several acquisitions in the legal technology space, Clio was valued at $1.6 billion with the announcement of a $110 million Series E funding round.

-In July, 2023, Clio announced a $900M USD Series F round.
+In July, 2024, Clio announced a $900 million Series F round.

-On September 5th, 2024, the Vancouver Canucks announced Clio as their inaugural away jersey sponsor, in a multi-year partnership with the company.
+On September 5, 2024, the Vancouver Canucks announced Clio as their inaugural away jersey sponsor, in a multi-year partnership with the company.

+On November 2025, Clio announced the acquisition of vLex for $1 billion and announced a $5 billion valuation.